parthshinde1221/EE260-carla/README.md

        - It intializes the world,sensors,pygame,agents(and in turn models)
        - It runs the simulation in the pygame loop and then destoys any actors that are present

+### Notes
-**In this project we tested without pedestrians to learn the very basic behavorial policies Can be used with pedestrians too
+1. In this project we tested without pedestrians to learn the very basic behavorial policies
+2. It Can be used with pedestrians too
-  In the proposed architecture there was topological planner which is similar to the GlobalRoutePlanner in the basicAgent The end goal of our project is to build a robust model that can beat the localPlanner ,while the the Global route planner acts like oracle dhoeing the route to the agent.
+3. In the proposed architecture there was topological planner which is similar to the GlobalRoutePlanner in the basicAgent
+4. The end goal of our project is to build a robust model that can beat the localPlanner ,while the the Global route planner acts like oracle dhoeing the route to the agent.